EasyLLM/langbatch/docs/getstarted/batch.md

 ```

 !!! note
-    You can perform the same operations with other providers and models.
+    You can perform the same actions with other providers and models.
     For example, use the `VertexChatCompletionBatch` class to run batches with the Gemini models.
-    Check out the [Providers](../providers/index.md) section to learn more.
+    Check out the [Providers](/concepts/providers/) section to learn more.

 ```python
 from langbatch import VertexChatCompletionBatch